Why do we need magnesium in the body?

 Magnesium helps produce the hormone serotonin helping to reduce stress and anxiety.
 If there are prolonged periods of stress this can lead to depression.

-What is the best way to get Magnesium?
+What is the best way replenish Magnesium?

 So how does transdermal therapy work?
 There are a number of options and it comes down to personal preference in order to meet your needs.

-How To Get Magnesium Into Your Body
+How To Replenish Magnesium In Your Body

 If you enjoy working out but hate having sore muscles or cramps, spray Magnesium oil all over before and after your workout.
 This simple action will help performance and prevent cramps during your workout.
 It will also help to replenish lost Magnesium through sweating.